Cashout-Performance/CashoutHexEditor/README.md

   - ELM327 for basic OBD-II scanning and live logs.
   - J2534 for ECU flashing and diagnostics (e.g., PassThru APIs).
   - SavvyCAN for CAN bus logging/reverse engineering.
-- **AI Enhancements**: Prompt-based analysis (e.g., "Optimize this fuel map") with optional Web3 signatures for secure tunes.
-- **HP Tuners Specifics**: Min/max log extraction, tune modification detection, and MegaLog-compatible exports.
-- **Future**: Embedded UIs via Square Line Studio for standalone hardware (e.g., like MoTeC Reflex for tuning/logging).
+- **Future**: Embedded UIs via Square Line Studio for standalone hardware (e.g., like MoTeC Reflex for tuning/logging).\